First island chain: Philippines

+South Korea

+South Korea has been described as an anchor along the first island chain.
+In 2025, a United States Forces Korea commander stated that US forces on the Korean Peninsula will expand their scope of operations to prepare for a potential defense of Taiwan.

 Taiwan

 In the first island chain, Taiwan is considered of critical strategic importance.
 It is located at the midpoint of the first chain and occupies a strategic position.
+The 2025 National Security Strategy noted Taiwan's strategic location dividing "Northeast and Southeast Asia into two distinct theatres".
 Submarine detection and tracking is less difficult on Taiwan's western coast where the waters are shallower than on Taiwan's eastern coast.